op-developer/Identity-Service-Broker-API/README.md

 - **kid** is the key id of the Entity key.

 Mandatory fields of the Entity Statement payload:
 - **iss** The Entity Identifier of the issuer of the statement.
-This is SP application's base uri
+This is the SP application's base uri
 - **sub** the Entity Identifier of the subject.
 It SHOULD be the same as the issuer.
 - **iat** The time the statement was issued.
 - **exp** Expiration time on or after which the statement MUST NOT be accepted for processing.